 What Are Dry Eyes?

 Do your eyes ever sting, burn, or feel scratchy?
-To be comfortable, your eyes need to be lubricated, or bathed, with tears.
+To be comfortable, your eyes need to be bathed, or lubricated, with tears.
 Normally, there is always a film of tears on the surface of your eyes.
 But if your eyes don’t produce enough tears, the surface gets irritated.
-This is known as “dry eyes.”
+This is known as dry eyes.

 Heaters and air conditioners

 Eyelid problems, injuries to the eye, or diseases like rheumatoid arthritis

 Lubricating tears flow from glands in your upper eyelid over the surface of your eye.
 From your eye, the tears drain into canals that lead to your nose.